proplot-dev/proplot/docs/usage.rst

 Figure and axes classes
 =======================

-Creating figures with ProPlot is very similar to matplotlib.
+Creating figures with proplot is very similar to matplotlib.
 You can either create the figure and all of its subplots at once: